charlestonsoftware/moneypress-cafepress/readme.txt

 == License ==

-We charge a nominal $5 fee to unlock this plugin which turns on the plugin content for your site visitors.
+We charge a nominal fee to unlock this plugin which turns on the plugin content for your site visitors.
 However you can download and test this plugin for FREE without entering a license code which allows anyone logged in as an administrator on your site to see the plugin content.
 By charging this one-time fee we are able to provide ongoing support and maintance for the plugin.
 Remember, you can still try this in admin mode at no charge.
 If you purchase the plugin and decide you don't like it just let us know within 30 days and we'll refund your purchase with no questions asked.

 == Changelog ==

-= v3.1 (tbd) =
+= v3.1 (December 12,2010) =

+* Fixed a problem with [quickcafepress] tag on legacy systems
+* Fixed cache setting issue (was not saving cache length)
+* Extended debugging mode output on product lookups.
+* Added proper CSS formatting for new div tags

 = v3.0 (November 29th, 2010) =